microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

 - `CloseDistance` public property deprecated and has been renamed to `ClosestDistance`
 - Default value for `RaycastDirectionMode` is now `TrackedTargetForward` which raycasts in the direction of the tracked target transform forward
 - `OrientationMode` enum values, `Vertical` and `Full`, have been renamed to `TrackedTarget` and `SurfaceNormal` respectively
-- `KeepOrientationVertical` public property has been added to control whether orientation of associated GameObject remains vertical
+- `KeepOrientationVertical` public property has been added to control whether orientation of associated 2.0.0meObject remains vertical

 ### Buttons